egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 additional RFC's (RFC-6343, RFC-3964).

-In general, and with the availability of **free** 6in4 tunnel brokers, discussed later, it is my recomendation to avoid the use of 6to4 with out specific reasons for choosing it.
+In general, and with the availability of **free** 6in4 tunnel brokers, discussed later, it is my recommendation to avoid the use of 6to4 with out specific reasons for choosing it.

 Teredo - RFC-4380